 Different levels of potential impacts should be considered when submitting a §172 report:

-Industrial infrastructure, such as ports, deepening of estuaries, mining, windfarms and cable,
+Industrial infrastructure, such as ports, dredging and dumping, deepening of estuaries, mining, windfarms and cable,

 Urban/touristic infrastructure, such a visitor centres, camping grounds

 Coastal protection, maintenance work,

+Usage of the Wadden Sea, for example with fisheries, mud walking, etc.

 The TG-WH should be involved in the preparation of assessment procedures to discuss at an early state whether planned or new projects are relevant for reporting under §172.